 • Overall Colour Horse

-• Harness – Novice and open or combined classes
+• Pleasure Harness – Novice and open, dose not include combined classes

 • Long reining – Novice and open or combined classes

-• Trail – Novice and open or combined classes
+• Trail – Novice and open, does not include introductory or combined classes

 • Overall Performance Horse